 So, here are some tips for creating a more sleep-friendly environment:

-• Sleep in a fixed room.
-Make sure it’s dark, cool, and quiet
+- Sleep in a fixed room.
+Make sure it’s dark, calm, and quiet

-• Do your choice of breathing exercises before going to bed.
-Doing so will relax you, allowing you to sleep
+- Try breathing exercises before bed.
+Doing so can relax you, helping you fall asleep quicker

 4. Read for 6 minutes